Alison Phillips

-Alison Phillips (born 1970) is a British journalist who served as the editor of the Daily Mirror between 2018 and 2024.
+Alison Phillips (born 1970) is an English lobbyist and former journalist who was the editor of the Daily Mirror between 2018 and 2024.
+She was recently the chief executive of the Blairite pressure group Labour Together.
+She is currently serving as Downing Street Deputy Chief of Staff, Downing Street Transition Director and Senior Adviser to the Prime Minister for Transition and Organisational Development.

 Biography

-Phillips grew up in Essex and first worked as a reporter for the Harlow Star Weekly Newspaper.
-She then attended the University of Leeds where she took a secondment for a year as the editor of the student newspaper (Leeds Student, now called the Gryphon).
-She then worked for the Evening Argus in Brighton, Connors News Agency and Woman before joining Trinity Mirror (now Reach) in 1998 as a feature writer on the Sunday People magazine.
+Phillips grew up in Essex and attended the University of Leeds.
+She first worked as a reporter for the Harlow Star Weekly Newspaper.
+She has worked for the Brighton Argus, Connors News Agency and Woman.
+She was the deputy features editor in 1998 on the Sunday People magazine.

 In 2016, Phillips launched The New Day, a national newspaper which aimed to deliver politically neutral news, primarily for a female audience.
 Its launch was sceptically received by media commentators.
 The new venture failed to reach target circulation and was closed two months after its launch.
 Later that year she was made Deputy Editor-in-Chief of the Trinity Mirror papers.

 Daily Mirror

 In 2018, Phillips was named as the Editor of the Daily Mirror, making her its first female editor since its very first editor in 1903, Mary Howarth.
 She often writes and speaks about gender equality and the gender pay gap, including at her own company.

 She is a regular media commentator, often appearing on programmes such as the BBC's Politics Live and ITV's This Morning.
 In June 2018, she was a guest on BBC One's Question Time, declaring that the Brexit negotiations had made Britain "a global laughing stock".

 In 2018 she was named a "Columnist of the Year" at the National Press Awards, for her weekly Wednesday column in the Daily Mirror.
 The column often covers working-class family issues from a broadly left-wing perspective.
-Under her editorship, the Daily Mirrors stance on Brexit has been critical of the Conservative government, but remained opposed to calls for a second referendum.
+Under her editorship, the Daily Mirrors stance on Brexit was critical of the Conservative government, but remained opposed to calls for a second referendum.
 Phillips succeeded Eleanor Mills as chair of the Women in Journalism pressure group in February 2021.

 Phillips stepped down as editor-in-chief of the Daily Mirror at the end of January 2024.

+Hope Not Hate

+On 24th March 2025, Philips was appointed as director at Hope not Hate Ltd, the political campaigning arm of left wing activist group Hope not Hate.

+Labour Together

+In September 2025, Phillips became CEO of Labour Together, a think tank supporting the Labour government and Prime Minister's office.
+In July 2026, Phillips left her role as CEO of Labour Together and assumed office as Downing Street Transition Director, she was replaced by Labour Together's Executive Director of Political Strategy, Ed Owen, who will serve as Interim CEO until a permanent one can be chosen in 6 months.